Alcohol and Native Americans: Repeal of discriminatory legislation

 By this time, the Temperance movement in the United States had gained widespread support and National Prohibition was enacted in 1919 with the passage of the Eighteenth Amendment.
 In 1924 all Native Americans living in the United States became US citizens by passage of the Indian Citizenship Act, but even after Prohibition was ended in 1933 with the Twenty-First Amendment alcohol was still illegal on Indian reservations.
 In 1945 the Commissioner of Indian Affairs reported: Indians feel that the prohibition, which singles them out as a racial group, is discriminating and brands them as inferior.
 Veterans of World War II, who were able to obtain liquor with no difficulty while in the armed forces, have made many protests against the existence of the law.
 Various Indian tribes passed resolutions urging that sale of liquor be permitted to Indians off the reservations."
 During the next seven years Congress engaged in a heated debate over the dangers and benefits of repealing the "Indian liquor laws."
 An attempt to repeal laws in Wisconsin and Minnesota was defeated, but in 1953 a law to repeal the laws in Arizona was amended to include all Indian country within the US.
 The record noted:

 The Indians for many years have complained that the liquor laws are most discriminatory in nature. ...
 Inasmuch as Indians are expected to assume the responsibilities of citizenship and serve in the Armed Forces on an equal basis with other Americans, the committee sees no reason for continuing legislation that is applicable only to Indians.

 Within a few years, most tribes passed their own prohibition laws, but they were adopted by Indians for Indians, not imposed on them by the federal government.
-Interestingly, discriminatory liquor legislation was never passed in Hawaii, where alcohol laws applied both to Native islanders and whites.
+Discriminatory liquor legislation was never passed in Hawaii, where alcohol laws applied both to Native islanders and whites.
 In Alaska, liquor sales have been regulated by individual communities since 1986 as long as they conform to state laws.

 It is now largely recognized that prohibition has been unsuccessful.
 As of 2007, 63 percent of the federally recognized tribes in the lower 48 states had legalized alcohol sales on their reservations.
 Tribes decided to retain revenues that previously would go to state governments through retail sales taxes on beer, wine and liquor.
 Legalizing sales enables the tribes to keep more money within their reservation economies and support new businesses and services, as well as to directly regulate, police and control alcohol sales.
 The retained revenues also provide funds for health care services and facilities to treat alcohol use disorder.
 In some cases, legalization of alcohol sales has also supported the development of resorts and casinos, to generate revenues for other economic enterprises.